 One of my family’s favorite and easiest foods to grill is steak.
-There really is no other way to prepare steak, but on the grill.
-I remember when my husband and I had a religious food experience at our first visit to Ruthโs Chris Steakhouse.
+It was a trip to a fancy steakhouse where I had near religious experience with my food.
 Simply good meat, salt and pepper and butter.
 And that is what inspired this recipe.

 Ingredients you need

 - Butter: Since this is the star of the show, choose a high quality flavorful butter.
 Some favorites are Kerrygold or Cabot.
-I used unsalted butter but you can use salted butter.
+You can use salted or unsalted butter, just be sure that it is softened before to make mixing easier.

 - Shallot: If you do not have shallots, you can use red onion instead.

-- Garlic: If you do not have garlic, you can use garlic powder instead.
+- Garlic: I prefer fresh garlic, but you can use garlic powder instead.

 - Lemon: You will be using the zest and juice of a lemon.